 SAP MM is a core component of SAP ECC system and provides companies with materials, inventory, and warehouse management capabilities.
 The primary goal of SAP MM is to make sure that materials are kept in proper quantities without shortages or gaps thus optimizing the supply chain management of the organization.
 It also helps inventory managers, supply chain professionals and other SAP users complete the purchasing of goods in a timely and cost-effective way.

 The SAP MM module has two important master data - material and vendor.
 Broadly, the various levels that can be defined for a SAP MM implementation are: Client, Company Code, Plant, Storage Location and Purchase Organization.
+The most prominent and widely used components are Master Data, Purchasing, and Inventory.

 SAP MM module strongly integrates with other SAP modules such as FI, CO, SD, QM, PM, PP, WM in a unified solution.
 SAP MM covers all tasks within the supply chain, including consumption-based planning, planning, vendor evaluation and invoice verification.
 It also includes inventory and warehouse management to manage stock until usage dictates the cycle should begin again.
 Electronic Kanban/Just-in-Time delivery is supported.